 - 74. The Sheriff will conduct Outcome Assessments on an annual basis, as specified by this section of the Agreement, to measure whether EPSO's revised practices and procedures are achieving the purposes of this Agreement and are having an overall beneficial effect on policing in Ville Platte.
 Outcome Assessments should be conducted in a reliable, cost-effective manner based on accepted and trustworthy means and methods.
 Any statistical analysis used as part of an Outcome Assessment must conform to statistical techniques that are accepted in the relevant field.
 The Sheriff will provide DOJ with the underlying data, analysis, methods, and sources relied upon in the Assessments. - 75.
 The Sheriff will develop a plan and protocol within 365 days of the Effective Date to conduct these assessments.
 The plan and protocol will be subject to the approval of DOJ, which approval shall not be unreasonably withheld. - 76.
 The outcome assessments will include analysis: - a.
 To determine whether EPSO is conducting stops consistent with the Constitution and this Agreement, analysis of the rate at which stops uncover criminal activity; - b.
 To determine whether arrests are consistent with the Constitution and this Agreement, analysis of the rate at which arrests are found to lack probable cause or otherwise violate the Fourth Amendment; the number of probable cause affidavits rejected by supervisors or the criminal courts; and a qualitative analysis of the sufficiency of probable cause affidavits and other documentation supporting arrests; - c.
-To determine whether EPSO officers are providing adequate Miranda warnings and conducting interrogations consistent with the Constitution and this Agreement, an analysis of data related to the length and frequency of interrogations and documentation of Miranda warnings and waivers; and analysis of the rate at which motions to exclude confessions are granted by the criminal courts; - d.
+To determine whether EPSO officers are providing adequate Miranda warnings and conducting interrogations consistent with the Constitution and this Agreement, an analysis of data related to the length and frequency of interrogations and documentation of

+Miranda warnings and waivers; and analysis of the rate at which motions to exclude confessions are granted by the criminal courts;

+- d.
 To assess whether EPSO officers receive sufficient training on the Fourth Amendment and proper interrogation techniques, an analysis of the rate of completed trainings, performance evaluations from field trainings, and qualitative analysis of the content, structure, adequacy, and efficacy of trainings provided under this Agreement; and - e.
-To determine that all detentions are appropriately documented and supported by probable cause, audit data of all investigative files and jail detention files to ensure there is a file on each person detained by EPSO and that files contain adequate documentation in support of the detention. - 77.
-The Sheriff will include the results of all outcome assessments in its status reports and in its annual report published pursuant to Paragraph 71, above.
+To determine that all detentions are appropriately documented and supported by probable cause, audit data of all investigative files and jail detention files to ensure there is a file on each person detained by EPSO and that files contain adequate documentation in support of the detention.

 Status (74,75,76,77) Partial Compliance 2021 Status Beginning Compliance Assessment EPSO has greatly improved its data collection practices through its newly adopted policies and new software system.
 EPSO's system has the capacity to capture the information contained in these paragraphs.
 EPSO unfortunately has not done critical reviews of data that already exists in its case management system.
 EPSO therefore has not aggregated data and completed outcome assessments.
 Furthermore, EPSO has yet to complete status reports, documenting its implementation efforts.
 Next Steps We will ensure that EPSO creates and implements protocols to use E-Force and CloudGavel to conduct outcome assessments.
+Response: The EPSO will continue to develop ways to use EFORCE AND CLOUD GAVEL to the benefit of the department in all areas.
+We will use the tools provided to be transparent with the people we serve, and develop a stronger community bond.